-Polycystic Ovary Syndrome (PCOS) is a condition that affects many women of child bearing ages (15-44 years) by interfering with hormone levels, and with approximately 1 in 10 women being affected – it is likely you know someone that has PCOS.
+Polycystic Ovary Syndrome (PCOS) is a condition that affects many women, non-binary and trans people by interfering with hormone levels, and as one of the most commonly diagnosed fertility-related conditions, it is likely you already know someone with PCOS.

 It isn’t exactly known what causes PCOS, but doctors believe genes, insulin resistance and inflammation are all linked to excess androgen (male hormone) production.